bellxwu/Py_Xen_SCLC/.github/ISSUE_TEMPLATE/code_improvements.md

 ---
+Name: Code Improvement
 Title: "Code Improvement"
-Description: "What are some issues encountered running scripts and how to optimize?"
+About: "What are some issues encountered running scripts and how to optimize?"
+Labels: ['improvement']
 ---

 ### 1. **Script issue**